About

 I look at my paintings, speculate about them.
 They baffle me, too.
 That's all I'm painting for.

-- Philip Guston,
+- Philip Guston

-As a curious and creative person to me life is all about discovery, investigation and expression.
-This is one reason why I consider the artmaking process at least as important as the final product.
-I experience the painting process as an experiment in the unknown.
-It concerns a balancing act between hope and fear, between futile holding on and hair-raising letting go.
-It is this so-called struggle that is the major challenge and fun of it all.
-And when I manage to overcome the obstacles the paintings put forth and create something which appeals to me, it's pure bliss.
+Life for me is all about discovery and expression.
+This is one reason why I consider the process of art making at least as important as the final art product.
+I see painting as an open exploration into life, into myself, requiring investigation, trying out, adjusting, going back and forth, until the work is done.
+As such, I experience painting as a balancing act between hope and fear, between futile holding on and hair-raising letting go.
+It is precisely this struggle that is the major challenge and fun of it all!
+And when I manage to overcome the obstacles the paintings put forth and create something which appeals to me, it is pure bliss.
+Because the end result remains unknown to me until it is there, it is always a surprise.

 * With a wink to Graham Greene's travel writing Journey without maps.

 Education & other pursuits